hshi-speech/Research-and-Analysis-of-Speech-Enhancement-or-Dereverberation/README.md

 >> 1.1 What is speech enhancement (dereverberation)
 >> 1.2 Classification of speech enhancement (dereverberation)
 > 2. Traditional speech enhancement or dereverberation methods (I will show this part in the future.)
-> 3. Deep learning-based speech enhancement or dereverberation methods
+> 3. Deep learning-based speech enhancement (dereverberation) methods
->> 3.1 Basic framework and classification
+>> 3.1 Basic framework
 >> 3.2 Frequency domain speech enhancement (dereverberation)
 >>> 3.2.1 Strategy of research
 >>> 3.2.2